SilverIce/JContainers/README.md

 1. Run `git submodule update --init --recursive` so that all dependencies like Jannson, Google Test and etc. get downloaded and linked to the correct revisions.
 2. Run the JContainer's `tools\build_boost.bat` file.
-It should manage to download, unpack, bootstrap and build the neccessary libraries from Boost (version 1.66 currently).
+It should manage to download, unpack, bootstrap and build the neccessary libraries from Boost (version 1.67 currently).
 3. Run also the `tools\merge_skse.bat` file.
-It should extract the stripped down and bundled SKSE64 distribution into the local source tree.
+It should extract the stripped down and bundled SKSE64 and SKSE VR distributions into the local source tree.
 4. Open the `JContainers.sln` file with Visual Studio and Rebuild the whole solution.
 It will take some time.
-5. After successfull build, run from the command line `python tools\install.py x64\Release`.
+5. After successfull build, run from the command line `python tools\install.py x64\Release 64`.
    Eventually swap `Release` for `Debug` - depending on what kind of distribution was build and actually is wanted in the `dist\` folder.
+The last argument, `64` could be also `VR`, but then the configuration should be either `ReleaseVR` or `DebugVR`.
 6. Optionaly, run `python tools\test.py x64\Release\Data\SKSE\Plugins\JContainers64.dll`.
 Again it
-   depends whether `Release` or `Debug` builds should be tested.
+   depends whether `Release` or `Debug` (or `ReleaseVR` and `DebugVR`) builds should be tested.
 Note however that step 4, must be ran first!

 That's it!